Inventory management, when done right, gives you the ability to have the right stock in the right quantity at the right time.

 Proper inventory management leads to what every company wants – repeat customers.
 You want your customers to keep coming back to you every time for their business needs.
 One way to make sure of that is to have everything they need every time they come.
 Sometimes, you might not have enough in stock, instead of turning them away make use of techniques such as dropshipping or backordering to keep them happy.

 Having effective inventory management will allow you to predict accurately predict how much stock you will need to purchase in the future.
-Instead of planning just based on sales last month, use a robust inventory management software to stay ahead of the demand curve by analyzing sales over time, who bought it, revenue generated, and more.
+Instead of planning just based on sales last month, use the analytical tools provided by a robust inventory software to stay ahead of the demand curve by analyzing sales over time, who bought it, revenue generated, and more.
 This visibility will help you set the correct reorder points and determining the proper safety stock.